The SMARTness of nutrition commitments

 Diet

-Example of SMART commitment to tackle poor diets and malnutrition in all its forms: The [country] Department of Nutrition commits to reduce population-level intake of added sugar from 16% energy to less than 10% energy from January 2022 by December 2029, with at least half of that reduction achieved in the first five years.
+Example of SMART commitment to tackle poor diets and malnutrition in all its forms: The [country] Department of Nutrition commits to reduce population-level intake of added sugar from 16% energy to less than 10% energy from January 2025 by December 2030, with at least half of that reduction achieved in the first three years.
 This will be achieved by implementing a mandatory category of ‘specific added sugar’ to reformulation targets for packaged foods and beverages across 15 categories.
 Progress will be assessed using the National Nutrition Survey conducted every two years.
 Five million euros have been fully secured by the government (self-funded) to cover associated costs, partially supported via an earmarked sugar-sweetened-beverage tax.
 Food industry compliance will be assessed through a rigorous monitoring and evaluation plan.

 These examples are aligned with the GNR Nutrition Action Classification System (see The Nutrition Action Classification System for details and definitions of nutrition action categories and sub-categories).
-You can download examples of completed Commitment Registration Forms from the GNR website.

 Jump to section Jump to section